 Potty Training Your BOY

-You’ve determined your child’s readiness, done your homework, gathered your supplies and arsenal of rewards or incentives (not to mention some chocolate and caffeine for yourself!), fully committed yourself to the task at hand, talked it up with your child over and over and over again, and NOW you’re ready to tackle potty training!
+You’ve determined your child’s readiness, done your homework, gathered your supplies (like ordering our favorite set of peejamas!), prepared an arsenal of rewards or incentives - not to mention some chocolate and caffeine for yourself -- and have now fully committed yourself to the task at hand.
+You've talked it up with your child over and over and over again, and NOW you are ready to tackle potty training!

 Or, are you?